LutherTS/eslint-plugin-use-agnostic/README.md

 This is what the 'use agnostic' directive solves.
 It clearly marks a module to be an Agnostic Module.
 And if a module that used to lack a directive can now be marked as an Agnostic Module, this allows modules without a directive to finally, truly be Server Modules by default.
 And eslint-plugin-use-agnostic can work from there.

-A lot more work needs to be done, and a lot of it unfortunately can only be optimized deeper into React's innerworkings.
+A lot more work has to be done, and a lot of it unfortunately can only be optimized deeper into React's innerworkings.
 But if the introduction of 'use agnostic' can already create such powerful static analysis, imagine what it could produce if only it were incorporated into React as an official directive of the Fullstack React Architecture.